Finding Outliers in Gaussian Model-Based Clustering: Methodology

+where $f_g(y \mid \vectheta_g)$ is a shifted and scaled beta density described in \eqref{eq:ydens}, and $\vectheta_g=\{n_g,p,\hat{\pi}_g, \bar\vecx_g, \sampcov_g\}$. \begin{rmk} It is important to note that \eqref{eq:mixdens} does not depend on the choice of $\vecx_j$.
+Rather, it is the distribution for $n-1$ of the points with any one point $\vecx_j$ removed.
+The random variable $Y$ has density $f(y \mid \vecvartheta)$ from \eqref{eq:mixdens} when the data arise from a finite Gaussian mixture model without outliers.
+Divergence from this distribution indicates a misspecified model, which we assume to be due to the presence of outliers.
+This forms the basis for the OCLUST algorithm.\end{rmk}

-\section{OCLUST Algorithm}
+\subsection{OCLUST Algorithm}

-Let $\mathcal{Y}$ be the set of subset log-likelihoods generated from the data.
-Thus, $\mathcal{Y}$ is the realization of random variable $Y$.
-We propose testing the adherence of $\mathcal{Y}$ to the reference distribution in \eqref{eq:mixdens} as a way to test for the presence of outliers.
-In other words, if $\mathcal{Y}$ does not have a beta mixture distribution, then outliers are present in the model.
-Because $Q_\mathcal{X}$ is asymptotically equal to $\ell_\mathcal{X}$, we will use $\ell_\mathcal{X}$.
+Consider $y_1,\ldots,y_n$ to be realizations of the random variable $Y$, which has density given by \eqref{eq:mixdens}.
+We propose testing the adherence of $y_1,\ldots,y_n$ to the reference distribution in \eqref{eq:mixdens} as a way to test for the presence of outliers.
+In other words, if $y_1,\ldots,y_n$ does not have a beta mixture distribution, then we assume outliers are present in the model.
+Because ${\ell}_\mathcal{X}$ converges to $l_\mathcal{X}$ and acts as a good approximation, we will use $\ell_\mathcal{X}$.
 This is important because we will need $\ell_{\mathcal{X} \setminus \vecx_j}$ for outlier identification and, additionally, it is outputted by many existing clustering algorithms.
-The algorithm described below uses the log-likelihood and parameter estimates calculated using the expectation-maximization (EM) algorithm \citep{dempster77} for Gaussian model-based clustering; however, other methods may be used to estimate parameters and the overall log-likelihood.
+The algorithm described below uses the log-likelihood and parameter estimates calculated using the expectation-maximization (EM) algorithm \citep{dempster77} for Gaussian model-based clustering; however, other methods may be used for parameter estimation.